Molecular Clock Dating using MrBayes: Tutorial

-We change the output filename to avoid overwriting existing ones.
-We also need to reset the starting values, as this node dating run is continued after the total-evidence dating run in the same session.
+The output filename is changed to avoid overwriting the existing ones.
+If the node dating analysis is continued after the total-evidence dating in the same MrBayes session, the starting values also need to be reset.
+The other settings are kept the same as in the total-evidence dating analysis. \begin{framed} {\tt mcmcp filename = hym.nd startp = reset startt = random} \end{framed}